profgaelle/besci-research-group/content/publication/vallee-tourangeau-beyond-2015/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Beyond getting the numbers right: what does it mean to be a \"successful\" Bayesian reasoner?'
+title: 'Beyond getting the numbers right: what does it mean to be a successful Bayesian reasoner?'
 subtitle: ''
 summary: ''